 Women can take steps to reduce their risk of developing cervical cancer.
 Vaccination and early detection can help you prevent cervical cancer from forming.

-Cervical cancer affects the cervix — part of a woman's reproductive system.
-The human papillomavirus (HPV) is the main cause of cervical cancer.
-HPV is a common virus that is passed from one person to another during sex.
-At least half of all sexually active people will get HPV at some point in their lives, but only some women will get cervical cancer.
+The most common cause of cervical cancer is infection with a virus, called human papillomavirus (HPV).
+This common virus is passed from one person to another during sex.
+Most sexually active people get an HPV infection at some time in their lives, but only some women who have it will get cervical cancer.

 You also may be more at risk for cervical cancer if you:

 Pre-teens, teens and young adults of any sex should get the HPV vaccine before they become sexually active.
 The vaccine will prevent infection and lower their risk of cancer.
 While the vaccine works best when it is given before people start having any kind of sexual exposure, teens and young adults can still benefit from the vaccine after they become sexually active.

 Besides the HPV vaccine, routine cancer screenings are the best way to prevent cervical cancer.
 The most common way to screen for cervical cancer is a Pap test.
 During the Pap test, a health care professional collects cells from the cervix to test both for cancer and for signs that cancer may soon develop.
 Your doctor may collect a sample to screen for HPV at the same time.

 Different medical organizations have different recommendations about when you should get screened.
 For example, the United States Preventive Services Task Force (USPSTF) recommends:

 Ask your doctor about the benefits and risks of cervical cancer screening and when and how often you should get screened.